har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 * WiFi Over-the-air (OTA) firmware update
 * Bluetooth LE transmission of $LK8EX1 sentences.
 You can then use flight instrument apps like [XCTrack](https://xctrack.org/) on a smartphone/tablet with accurate barometric altitude and climb/sink rate data.
-* You can build a minimal audio vario with the above functionality.
-Or you can add optional features :
 * Push-pull L9110S driver with conventional loudspeakers for higher audio volume.
-    * Torch/lantern mode using a 0.5W white led.
-	This is accessed with a long press of a button when the unit is in vario mode.
-	Once in lantern mode, you can cycle through 3 different brightness levels and an S.O.S. flasher mode.
+This is optional - you can drive a piezo buzzer directly from the ESP32-C3 pin for minimal component count at the cost of reduced audio volume.

 # Software Build Environment
 * Ubuntu 20.04 LTS AMDx64
 * Visual Studio Code with PlatformIO plugin using Arduino framework targeting `esp32dev` board.
 The file `platformio.ini` specifies the framework packages and toolchain required for the ESP32-C3, and the libraries used by the project.
-ESP32-C3 Arduino framework support is new and not as solid as for the ESP32.
-A minor type-cast compile error for the AsyncTCP library had to be fixed by editing the local version of the library source code in the project `.pio` subdirectory.
+* A minor type-cast compile error for the AsyncTCP library has to be fixed by editing the local version of the library source code in the project `.pio` subdirectory.
+You will see the build error if you select `Clean All` before build.
+Fix : Replace 0U by (uint32_t)0.
 * Custom `partition.csv` file with two 1.9MB code partitions supporting OTA firmware updates
 * ~160kByte LittleFS partition for hosting HTML web server pages